 Is your entry door old-fashioned-looking?
 Is it easy to jimmy the lock?
 Does the door have poor insulating qualities?
 Each of these faults is reason enough to consider replacing your entry door.

-While you’re at it, you might as well choose from the most energy efficient doors available today.
-The results of your investment are a more stylish home entrance, greater security and built-in energy efficiency.
+While you’re at it, you might as well choose from the most energy-efficient doors available today.
+The results of your investment are a more stylish home entrance, greater security, and built-in energy efficiency.

-What separates energy efficient doors different from ordinary doors?
+What separates energy-efficient doors different from ordinary doors?
 Here’s what to look for when completing this home improvement project.

 - Fiberglass doors: With the right texture and finish, this material mimics the look of wood without the maintenance issues.
 Fiberglass is also five times more insulating than wood.
-Plus, it doesn’t warp, rot, split or crack the way wood can.
+Plus, it doesn’t warp, rot, split, or crack the way wood can.
 The material is resistant to rust and scratching, and you can paint it any color you wish.

-Windows, sidelights and transoms are popular for letting natural light into the entryway.
+Windows, sidelights, and transoms are popular for letting natural light into the entryway.
 If you select one or all of these for your front door, you need to decide on the glass.

-You can buy with confidence when you select an ENERGY STAR rated entry door.
+You can buy with confidence when you select an ENERGY STAR-certified entry door.
 This certification means the door exceeds standards to deliver a higher level of energy efficiency.

 - Glass: Multiple panes are required.

-- Core materials: Fiberglass and steel with a polyurethane core qualify for the Energy Star label.
+- Core materials: Fiberglass and steel with a polyurethane core qualify for the ENERGY STAR label.

 - Proper fit: Magnetic strips create a tighter seal and less air leakage for better energy efficiency.

-For more information about choosing energy efficient doors for your Maryland home, contact Potomac View Energy for a free, in-home consultation.
+For more information about choosing energy-efficient doors for your Maryland home, contact Potomac View Energy for a free, in-home consultation.